One Encounter: Learning to Shudder

 But down the street from that museum lived a Vietnam veteran who had only just started drinking seriously.
 I know him slightly, and through the intervening years the alcohol he takes and takes has coaxed his insides out onto his skin.
 You can’t look at him without knowing he is a man in pain.
 Drunk and wild-eyed, he is the picture of George Grosz’s The Survivor.
 And my shock at first seeing the picture (in a history book last week) was one of recognition.
 And my long hour in the Busch-Reisinger is what equipped me to keep looking, to trust the artist, and not to let my fear of ugliness make me any more blind.

 I know Beckmann’s dancers from books, and I know Klee’s stick figures from what I know of life.
 The result of my encounter at the Busch-Reisinger is that I know now that I know them, and I know to listen.

-Of course I can look at Sargent and Cole all I like, and I will, and it will never be a lie unless I refuse, ever, to look at Beckmann, Klee, Grosz, even—I expect—Lucian Freud.
-The world needs artists from every angle.
+Of course I can look at Sargent and Cole all I like, and I will, and it will never be a lie unless I refuse, ever, to look at Beckmann, Klee, Grosz, and their successors.
+The world needs art from every angle.
 And I am still learning.

 John Cotter is a founding editor at Open Letters Monthly.
-His criticism has appeared in The Quarterly Conversation, Sculpture, and Bookforum.
+His criticism has appeared in The Poetry Foundation, Sculpture, and Bookforum.
 Under the Small Lights, his first novel, is available from Miami University Press.